Darshan-code-tech/CucumberProject/README.md

-##Project launch steps:
+## Steps to launch project:

 Clone the repo

 cd CucumberProject

-Run tests with Maven : Use command - mvn clean test
+Run tests with Maven : Use command - "mvn clean test"